zaigie/stream-infer/README.md

 ## Quick Start

 > [!CAUTION]
-> If you need a visual development debugging tool or to develop on a remote server, you may need to work with app service to see[Streamlit Debug](#streamlit-debug)
+> If you need a visual development debugging tool or to develop on a remote server, you may need to work with app service to see [Streamlit Debug](#streamlit-debug)

 Below is a simple example of Stream Infer to help you get started and understand what Stream Infer does.